l10nws/docs/index.md

 title: L10n.ws
 ---

-# L10n.ws - The Localization Management Service
+# The Localization Management Service
 ### Simplify the localization and internationalization process of your product via L10n.ws

-If you're ready to simplify and optimize your localization management, and save money in the process, you can learn more about the benefits of a localization management service by clicking on the demo link below.
+If you're ready to simplify and optimize your localization management, and save money in the process, you can learn more about the benefits of a localization management service by clicking on the demo link below

 [Demo](https://l10n.ws/demo)

 ## Features
 ### Automate the localization process for agile development